 Article top media content

-Twelve teams will compete in the UEFA EURO 2024 play-offs on 21 and 26 March 2024.
-Three of them will earn last-minute tickets to the final tournament.
+Twelve teams will compete in March's UEFA EURO 2024 play-offs, with three last-minute tickets to the final tournament up for grabs.

 Are the play-offs new?

 There have been play-offs for six of the last seven EUROs.
 The UEFA EURO 2020 play-offs offered a different format, though.
 For the first time, teams had to come through more than one round and, unlike all previous editions, sides qualified to participate via the Nations League, rather than the European Qualifiers.

 The same format was employed for the European play-offs for the 2022 FIFA World Cup (though, in that case, only two Nations League teams qualified for the play-offs together with ten European Qualifiers group runners-up), and therefore this is now the third time that single-leg matches will be used.